 Hair cloning is not the only attempt at curing baldness that is currently being researched.
 There is also a similar technique called autologous cell therapy for hair loss.
 This method does not rely on cells extracted from your hair follicles to achieve hair regrowth.

-Instead, it involves extracting stem cells from other sources, such as your fat tissue and injecting them into your balding areas [9].
+Instead, this stem cell hair treatment involves extracting stem cells from other sources, such as fat tissue, and injecting them into your balding areas [9].
 This should help repair your damaged hair follicles or produce new ones, as the stem cells transform into the kind of cells that hair follicles are made of.

 So far, there have been some successful (albeit small-sized) human trials where cells extracted from patients’ fat tissue were used to treat their hair loss.
 One study showed significant hair density improvement in 9 patients with androgenetic alopecia treated with autologous cell therapy for 6 months [10].